Tofaş Şahin: Decline

 The Şahin, Doğan, and Kartal all shared the same rear wheel drive platform with longitudinal engine placement, MacPherson design suspension system for the front wheels and a live axle for the rear.
 Their major selling point was their low price, robust design, and its low-maintenance cost, largely due to its near universal popularity during the 1980s and 1990s.
 However, this design resulted in a very cramped passenger compartment as the gearbox, fuel tank and shaft tunnel occupied a lot of space.
 Due to its roots as a mid 1970s Italian passenger vehicle, the design lacked various safety equipment standards including ABS, passenger airbags, and traction control.
 Its popularity in Turkey started waning in the mid-1990s as modern imported cars flooded the market.
-More recently, most Tofas have been converted to use LPG fuel as gasoline prices soared and made the cars financially unfeasible in its unmodified state.
+Most 131-based Tofaş have been converted to use LPG fuel as gasoline prices soared and made the cars financially unfeasible in their original state.
 It was the de facto taxi of Turkey before it was deemed unsuitable for taxi use due to Turkey's ongoing negotiations to enter the EU, and the ensuing regulations implemented.
-The models have been replaced by the Fiat Siena (later the Fiat Albea/Fiat Palio) series.
+The models have been replaced by the Fiat Siena (produced locally as Fiat Albea) series.